AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 ======================

-Instrumentation is performed upfront for an intended strictest coverage criterion on a given set of :term:`units of interest`.
+Instrumentation is performed upfront for an intended strictest coverage criterion on a given set of :term:`units of interest <Units of Interest>`.
 The production of a coverage report afterwards might restrict the report to a subset of those units, or lower to a less strict criterion.
 Instrumenting programs is achieved with |gcvins| commands, which might involve two distinct kinds of operations:

 - Modify the code in units-of-interest so the program records, while it is running, facts of relevance to the coverage metrics to be assessed,